-- Minimum 6 metre wide with a 4m trafficable surface - Minimum 4m vertical clearance over the full 6 m width - Where the FSAR is within private lots, no fencing/gates or any form of obstruction is to cross the FSAR - At regular intervals (every 4 to 6 lots, approximately), a linking firebreak to the public road network will be provided.
-This link is to be located within a single lot and can be a part of the lot access (i.e. driveway) within each lot, or adjacent to the lot boundary as part of the internal firebreak.
+- .
+Where strategic firebreaks are installed, the following is required: - Minimum 6 metre wide with a 4m trafficable surface - Minimum 4m vertical clearance over the full 6 m width - Where the FSAR is within private lots, no fencing/gates or any form of obstruction is to cross the FSAR - At regular intervals (every 2 to 3 lots, approximately), a linking firebreak to the public road network is provided.
+This link is to be located within a single lot and can be a part of the lot access (i.e., driveway) within each lot, or adjacent to the lot boundary as part of the internal firebreak.
 These links do not necessarily have to be located on the lot boundary, but must be accessible at all times.
-Rural gates (minimum width 4.1 metres) will be installed by Peet/the developer in the fence line with a standard City of Swan key system (to prevent unauthorised vehicle access) to provide access from the FSAR to the linking firebreak.
-The fence is to be truncated to allow fire appliances to turn onto/off of the FSAR. - To prevent unauthorised access through private lots along the FSAR, landowners may fence the side of the FSAR (adjacent the cleared trafficable and shoulder area). - Rural gates (minimum width 4.1 metres) will be erected where the FSARs interfaces with a public road, with a standard City of Swan key system to prevent unauthorised vehicle access.
-These gates will be installed by Peet/developer prior to the clearance of lot titles. - Signage will be provided where FSARs meet public roads, indicating the FSARs are for "Fire Access Only."
-Signage will be installed by Peet/the developer prior to clearance of lot titles (within each applicable clearance stage) and will be to the standards/specifications required by the City of Swan.
-As a minimum, this is likely to include: - Signage should be 225 mm X 150 mm where the FSAR linking firebreak meets a publicroad and/or where the FSAR linking firebreak meets the FSAR. - Signage should be 600 mm X 400 mm where the FSAR meets a public road. - An example of emergency access signage, as required by the City of Swan, is attached in Appendix 4. - The City of Swan may install gates across the FSAR in strategic locations throughout the site, at their discretion.
+Rural gates (minimum width 4.1 metres) will be installed by Corrib/the developer in the fence line with a standard City of Swan key system (to prevent unauthorised vehicle access) to provide access from the FSAR to the linking firebreak. - To prevent unauthorised access through private lots along the FSAR, landowners may fence the side of the FSAR (adjacent the cleared trafficable and shoulder area). - Rural gates (minimum width 4.1 metres) will be erected where the FSARs interfaces with a public road, with a standard City of Swan key system to prevent unauthorised vehicle access.
+These gates will be installed by Corrib/developer prior to the clearance of lot titles. - Signage will be provided where FSARs meet public roads, indicating the FSARs are for "Fire Access Only."
+Signage will be installed by Corrib/the developer prior to clearance of lot titles (within each applicable clearance stage) and will be to the standards/specifications required by the City of Swan.
+As a minimum, this is likely to include: - Signage should be 225 mm X 150 mm where the FSAR linking firebreak meets a public road and/or where the FSAR linking firebreak meets the FSAR. - Signage should be 600 mm X 400 mm where the FSAR meets a public road. - An example of emergency access signage, as required by the City of Swan, is attached in Appendix 4. - The City of Swan may install gates across the FSAR in strategic locations throughout the site, at their discretion.